Mirooz/EliteDangerousWarboard/README.md

 - **Bilingual interface** : English and French with explanatory descriptions
 - **Loading indicators** : Visual feedback during data processing
 - **Automatic updates** : Real-time synchronization with game events

-## 🛠️ Installation

-### **Simple Installation (Recommended)**
-1. Download `EliteWarboard-Setup.exe` from releases
-2. Run the installer
-3. Launch the application from Start Menu or desktop

-**✅ No external downloads required** : JDK and JavaFX are embedded in the installer.
-No Java installation or additional dependencies needed.

-### **Configuration**
-1. On first launch, configure your Elite Dangerous journal folder
-2. Default location: `C:/Users/[YourName]/Saved Games/Frontier Developments/Elite Dangerous`
-3. Select your language (English/French)
-4. The application automatically starts analyzing your journals

 ## 🎮 Usage